The Resiliency Report Newsletter

 Collaboration Begins With You by Ken Blanchard, Jane Ripley, Eunice Parisi Carew

 Using the format of a business parable; you’ll discover a simple, memorable and actionable model for breaking down barriers and getting things done.
 The book is so powerful, I’ve suggested to the authors that they send it to all the leaders in Congress!.
 But then again-why wait?
 We all need this advice.

 Glaxo Smith Kline

 Omaha Public Power

 About Eileen McDargh

 She is the author of seven books and other products that you can find in her online store and Espeakers chose her as one of the Top 10 Motivational Speakers in 2015.
 Speakers were chosen by several criteria including the number of positive reviews on their profile, events booked in the last year, buzz around the speaker, international footprint, industry designations and a robust eSpeakers profile.
 Why not hire Eileen for your next event?
-Call her at 949-496-8640 for a free consultation.
+Call her at 949-496-8640 for a free consultation or visit our website.